m-danya/spaced-repetition-py/README.md

 <img src="etc/srs.gif" alt="usage example"  />

-Development progress: 75%

 ## Advantages
 - This program is open-source
 - It stores data in straight-line JSON format
-- `cards.json` file can be stored anywhere (you can configure it in the Settings).
+- The `cards.json` file can be stored anywhere (you can configure it in the Settings).
 For example, you can use Dropbox to sync your cards across the devices
 - This tool can be used on both Linux and Windows (and maybe on a Mac too)

 ## Installation